frappe/frappe_io_2014/frappe_io/templates/statics/developers/tutorials.md

 Server side Frappe is written in Python and its a good idea to [quickly learn Python](http://www.codecademy.com/tracks/python) before you started digging into Frappe.
 Another good place to learn Python is the [tutorial on docs.python.org](https://docs.python.org/2.7/tutorial/index.html).
 Note that Frappe uses Python 2.7

+To write quality server side code, you must include automatic tests.
+You can learn the [basics of test driven development here](http://code.tutsplus.com/tutorials/beginning-test-driven-development-in-python--net-30137).

 ---

 #### 2. Databases MariaDB / MySQL